a-giuliano/proyecto_titi/csv-to-json/README.txt

 3) Enter the following commands:

-    ./formatCSV.sh path/to/CSVFile/nameOfTreesCSVFile.csv
+    ./formatCSV.sh path/to/CSVFile/nameOfTreesCSVFile.csv    <--- Or you can manually format the CSV with command line tools yourself

     ./CSVtoJSON.py path/to/CSVFile/nameOfTreesCSVFile.csv path/to/newJSONFile/desiredNameOfTreesJSONFile.json

 Now you should have a JSON file with all of the tree data from the original .xlsx file.

 NOTE1: Minor manual editing of the CSV file may need to be done before the python script can handle it correctly
        if some data on the .xlsx file does not match up exactly to the what the script is expecting.
-For example, I had to change '160+' to '160' for the height of a tree because the script cannot handle the original input as a float, as it tries to do.

 NOTE2: The python script assumes the deathLevel attribute of each tree to be "Nivel 0: Afectación 0 %" when the
        reasonForDeath field is false and "Nivel 4: Afectación > 75 %" when it is non-false.
 If the reasonForDeath